-With Generation Z set to account for 23% of the global workforce within the next 2 years, employers are scrambling to keep on the right side of the war for talent by understanding the expectations, drivers and motivators of their growing Gen Z workforce.
+With Generation Z set to account for 23% of the global workforce within the next two years, employers are evolving to keep on the right side of the war for talent, exploring the expectations, drivers and motivators of the Gen Z workforce.

-Generation Z consists of people born between 1997 and 2012, and are set to represent 39% of the world’s population by 2025.
+Generation Z consists of people born between 1997 and 2012, and they're set to represent 39% of the world’s population by 2025.